mscheel/airbnb-reservation-scraper-chrome-extension/README.md

 I open a spreadsheet with the fields above as a header.
 I go to my transaction history.
 I command click reservations opening them in new tabs and loading the clipboard.
 I go to spreadsheet.
 I paste in a new row from clipboard.
 I close opened reservation tab.
 I command click a new reservation and continue.

+##Development Tips

+This technology is not in my wheelhouse, so if I ever need to make updates these lessons will be helpful reminders to me.
+Ignore if expert already.

+- cmd-option-I opens dev tools window
+- in console, $$('whatever') will make matches, . is for class name
+- when making changes to extension code you have to go to Extensions window and hit cmd-R to refresh